Skip to content

 How does this connection work?

-The direct current generated in the PV system is converted into alternating current by the inverter and fed into the power grid through a meter in the house.
+The direct current generated in the PV system is converted into alternating current in the inverter and fed into the power grid through a meter in the house.
 The generated electricity is always used first where the consumer is nearby, such as in the building, at the charging station, or in the battery buffer.
 The remaining, unused electricity is fed into the local power grid.
 This is currently the most economical solution for PV system operators.

 Do you need an inverter?